'Special educational needs' (SEN) describes any learning difficulty which means a child needs extra 'educational provision'.

 York's 'local offer' website helps parents and young people to see what's available for disabled children in the area and gives information on how to access services.

-Download documents about our Special Education Needs and Disability (SEND) services for people aged 0 to 25 years:
+Download documents about our Special Education Needs and Disability (SEND) services for young people aged up to 25 years: